-Currently enrolled students are encouraged to pursue graduate level studies toward an advanced degree through the University Scholars Program in lieu of pursuing a concurrent bachelor’s degree.
-Students should contact their primary college of residence for additional University Scholars Program information.
+Currently enrolled students are encouraged to pursue graduate level studies toward an advanced degree through the Accelerated Masters Program (AMP) in lieu of pursuing a concurrent bachelor’s degree.
+Students should contact their primary college of residence for additional AMP information.

 A currently enrolled student may earn two different bachelor’s degrees (i.e., a BA and a BS) concurrently if he or she meets the following requirements: